clnsmth/soso/docs/source/index.rst

 The User Guide
 --------------

-This part of the documentation begins with some background information about soso, then focuses on step-by-step instructions for getting the most out of it.
+This part of the documentation begins with some background information about `soso`, then focuses on step-by-step instructions for getting the most out of it.

 .. toctree::
    :maxdepth: 2